Sign in

 If you encounter permission errors, ensure Docker Desktop has access to the necessary directories.
 Right-click on the folder, select Properties, and go to the Security tab to check the permissions.

-Open Docker Desktop > Go to Settings > Resources and adjust memory, CPU, and disk settings.
+• Windows/macOS: Open Docker Desktop > Settings > Resources and increase memory and CPU allocation

 docker ps

-If you’re accessing the app from a remote machine, ensure that your firewall is configured to allow traffic on ports 3000 and 4200.
+If accessing from a remote machine, configure your firewall to allow traffic on these ports.

 To ensure you are using the latest versions of the Docker images, you can pull the latest versions before building the containers:

 If your Docker setup uses volumes for persistent data storage (e.g., for databases), make sure to back up your data regularly.
-You can do this with:
+You can use the manage.sh script:

 docker run --rm -v worklenz_db_volume:/data -v $(pwd):/backup ubuntu tar czf /backup/db_backup.tar.gz /data